 Pros and cons of cardio:

-- There are endless options before you– run, swim, cycle, dance, play sports, hike and more.
+- There are endless options for you– run, swim, cycle, dance, play sports, hike and more.
 You can choose as per your liking.
 You can exercise and enjoy at the same time.

 - It helps the heart, body’s organs and ups overall fitness levels.